fuskovic/networker/README.md

     Examples:

-    networker ls --me -a
+    sudo networker ls --me -a

     Flags:
-    -a, --all    enable this to list all connected network interface devices and associated information -h, --help   help for list
+    -a, --all    enable this to list all connected network interface devices and associated information(must be run as root) -h, --help   help for list
         --me     enable this to list the name, local IP, remote IP, and router IP for this machine